ImageMakerFoundation/ImageMaker/README.txt

    Use this program to register your NFT on blockchain,
      set owner info, manage NFT price, start/cancel auctions etc.

    Note: Check out imNFTMeta!
-You can upload your 320x320 image to IPFS (e.g. through Pinata),
+You can upload your image to IPFS (e.g. through Pinata), copy the link to it,
-           then edit NFT metadata using imNFTMeta and save it as .json file, and after that upload this file to IPFS again and click 'Set NFT URL' in imNFTControl.
+           then create NFT metadata using imNFTMeta,
+           and after that upload this file to IPFS again and click 'Set NFT URL' in imNFTControl.
-         After all has been done, paste into the prompt: https://ipfs.io/ipfs/<Your .json file IPFS identifier>
+         After all has been done, paste into the prompt the link to the .json metadata file.
-         Done!
-Now you can see your token on Rarible/OpenSea etc.
+         Now you can refresh metadata on your desired marketplace (Rarible, OpenSea) and see your token there.

 4. You can buy other people's NFTs and participate in auctions using ImageMaker Client (imNFTClient).